 You might think all concussion clinics are the same.
 They’re not.
 Many only offer diagnostic and monitoring services but not treatment.
 And of the ones that do offer treatment, the type of treatment you get can vary greatly in quality and quantity.
 Many clinics haven’t kept up with the latest research on concussions.

-In Utah, the vast majority of clinics don’t offer treatment.
+The vast majority of concussion clinics in Utah don’t offer treatment.
 And the ones that do typically outsource it to other locations.

 In this article, we’ll explain:

 - What is a concussion and what consequences it can have?